For any enquiries, contact us at email@example.com

-UPEC 2018 aims to share upstream projects’ best practices, lessons learnt and cutting-edge technologies, processes, tools and methods to help increase productivity and lessen the Life-Cycle Cost.
+UPEC 2018 sees the sharing of upstream projects’ best practices, lessons learnt and cutting-edge technologies, processes, tools and methods to help increase productivity and lessen the Life-Cycle Cost.

-The pilot edition of UPEC will be held from the 21st to 22nd November 2018.
-Don’t miss your opportunity to listen to industry leaders and subject matter experts as they address project challenges with a focus on achieving competitiveness through efficiency, competency and technology-focused solutions.
+The pilot edition of UPEC was held from the 21st to 22nd November 2018 as industry leaders and subject matter experts address project challenges with a focus on achieving competitiveness through efficiency, competency and technology-focused solutions.